Donald Trump Cozying Up To Communists And Undermining His Own Intelligence Agencies [Opinion]

 Visits to China and a meeting with Russian leader Vladimir Putin were always likely to be the most important events on Trump’s tour, but many will have been surprised to see how Trump reacted to those meetings.
 Bizarrely, Trump was effusive in his praise for both Putin and Chinese leader Xi Jinping.
 Consider this for a moment.
 What we saw was the leader of the free world cozying up to two communist dictators.

-Even before President Trump left for Asia he used Twitter to congratulate President Xi on “his extraordinary elevation.”
+Even before President Trump left for Asia, he used Twitter to congratulate President Xi on “his extraordinary elevation.”
 As reported by the Independent, Xi Jinping’s “extraordinary elevation” actually means that he has taken total and absolute control of China.
 Xi Jinping now controls every facet of the lives of 1.4 billion people.
 His authority is absolute, his word controls the military, the economy, the internet and also culture, religion, and morals.

-In short Donald Trump is expressing his admiration for a communist dictator of a country with an appalling human right record, and whom he previously accused of “raping” the U.S. economy.
-Extraordinarily, as reported by the Guardian, Trump even went so far as to totally reverse his views of the trade relationships between the U.S. and China.
+In short, Donald Trump is expressing his admiration for a communist dictator of a country with an appalling human rights record, and whom he previously accused of “raping” the U.S. economy.
+Extraordinarily, as reported by The Guardian, Trump even went so far as to totally reverse his views of the trade relationships between the U.S. and China.
 Instead of “raping” the U.S. economy, China is given “great credit,” and previous U.S. administrations are responsible for the $300 billion trade deficit.
 Even by President Trump’s standards, this represents an extraordinary about-face.

 If there is one thing that has overshadowed every aspect of Trump’s presidency, it is the allegations that the Trump campaign colluded with Russian officials to undermine Hillary Clinton’s campaign.
 With the Mueller investigation drawing ever closer to Trump’s inner circle, it was no surprise to see Trump, once again, claim that Russia did not interfere in the 2016 presidential election.